JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/configuration_compilation.rst

 CALMIP on OLYMPE (BULLX) :
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Install the PACKAGE in your /tmpdir/$USER and compile in interactive mode using
+Compile in interactive mode using :

 .. code-block:: bash